MitchellSternke/SuperMarioBros-C/README.md

 - Relative or absolute path to a custom palette file to use for rendering.
 The following formats are supported:
   - 192-byte palette file: contains 64 (R,G,B) triples with one byte per color channel.
 Byte order must be (R,G,B).
 This is the standard *.pal file format used by many NES emulators.
 For more documentation see https://wiki.nesdev.com/w/index.php/.pal
+  - 1536-byte palette file: similar to the 192-byte palette file format described above.
+Only the first 192 bytes are used, as the rest are used by emphasis bits which are not supported by Super Mario Bros.
 - Default: ""

 #### scale